raamcosta/compose-destinations-docs/docusaurus/docs/navhosts.md

 - `engine: NavHostEngine` - this is the engine that will do all the composable registering in the NavHost.
 The only reason to override the default here is when you're using `animations-core`, i.e, when you want to animate between screens or have Bottom Sheet destinations.
 If that is your case, then call `rememberAnimatedNavHostEngine` and pass the result here.
 Read more [here](styles-and-animations)

 - `navController: NavHostController`: If you need to get a hold of the `NavController`, you can use `rememberAnimatedNavController` if you're using `animations-core` and the normal `rememberNavController` if you are not.

+- `dependenciesContainerBuilder` offers a `DependenciesContainerBuilder` where you can add dependencies by their class via `com.ramcosta.composedestinations.navigation.dependency()`.
+The lambda will be called when a Composable screen gets navigated to and `DependenciesContainerBuilder` also implements `com.ramcosta.composedestinations.manualcomposablecalls.DestinationScope` so you can access all information about what `DestinationSpec` is being navigated to.
+Read more [here](destination-arguments/navhost-level-parameters#use-dependenciescontainerbuilder-to-prepare-dependencies).

 - `manualComposableCallsBuilder: ManualComposableCallsBuilder.() -> Unit`: offers a `ManualComposableCallsBuilder` scope where you can make manual calls to specific Destination Composables which belong to the `navGraph` passed in here.
 This can be useful if you need to pass non-navigation arguments to those specific Composables which the library cannot provide.
 Read more [here](destination-arguments/navhost-level-parameters)